COSC3020/theory-vs-practice-22dcolli-1/README.md

 Finally, we plug it back in for our constant but using 10000 elements:

 $.502 * log_2(10000$ elements $)= 6.670$

+This means that it will take about 6.670 second to complete the tree of 10000 elements.

 3a)